 For allergy-prone individuals, this must become a housekeeping habit.
 Just like your shoes can track in pollen and dust from outside, you can carry those allergens inside on your clothes as well and even transfer them to your bed.
 In addition, humans constantly shed skin cells (dander), which is the essential dust mite diet, and beds can provide a warm, humid environment in which dust mites thrive best.

 The solution: launder your bedding.
-If you have particularly sensitive skin, launder with a fragrance-free detergent (such as USA-made Grab Green 3 in 1 Laundry Detergent Pods).
+If you have particularly sensitive skin, launder with a fragrance-free detergent.

 Dust, But Not With Feathers!

 When you dust, be sure to wear a mask and to refrain from using fluffy or feathery dusters when possible.
 Instead, opt for microfiber dust cloths, as they will do a better job of grabbing onto dust particles.
 Don’t forget to dust your computer, TV, baseboards, and any pictures up on the walls.

 Clean Your Window Coverings

 Whether you use blinds, shades, or curtains, your window coverings will pick up pollen, dust, and mold spores, particularly when you open the windows during spring to let in a breeze.
 Wipe down wooden or plastic window treatments with a microfiber dust cloth.
 If your curtains are not machine washable (check the tag), vacuum them with your vacuum upholstery attachment.

 Using your ceiling fan can be a great way to cut down on your air conditioning bill, but it can worsen your allergies if the blades are spreading dust around every time you turn it on.
 Standing on a reliable surface, dust the outside of the motor housing and the often-forgotten tops of the ceiling fan’s blades.